 Whether used to create epic entrances or send newlyweds off with a grand goodbye, few things can literally light up a celebration like sparklers.
 A wedding photography staple, sparklers are as fun as they are beautiful, immersing guests into the overall experience.
 However, including multiple people makes it that much more important to actually know how to take sparkler pictures.
 Depending on the number of guests involved, the logistics of using sparklers requires a bit more planning than an average night shot.
 Adequate preparation can mean the difference between creating a magical moment or fizzling out with a disappointing finale.

 Here are some important factors to consider before setting out to capture your first sparkler pictures.

 1. Ensure You’re Using The “Big” Sparklers

 There are two distinctly different types of sparklers.
 The larger, longer lasting 36-inch sparklers will give you much better results than the shorter 10-inch sparklers.
 For group sparkler activities like wedding exits, the longer sparklers give everyone participating enough time to get into position and light their sparklers.

 Also, for static sparkler art (see the image above), also known as shutter drags, the longer sparklers give photographers enough time to get multiple long exposures for just the right effect.
 This technique complements both wedding and engagement portraits.

-In case you’re interested, you can purchase large sparklers here.
+In case you’re interested, you can purchase a variety of sparklers here.

 2. Understand Sparkler Safety

 The main ingredient that makes a sparkler great — the one that creates a twinkling catchlight in everyone’s eye — also poses the biggest threat: fire.
 Before the guests ignite their sparkly sticks, be sure to take the following safety precautions:

 2a.
 Keep A Bucket Of Water Nearby